Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 - Don't Update: Choose this if you do not wish to change the current DialPlan Policy settings of the selected users.

-- Enable: Choose this if you want to assign the Reseller-defined Default Dial Plan policy to all selected users.
+- Enable: Select this option to assign the Reseller-defined Default Dial Plan policy to all selected users.

 Trunk Profile: If you want to update the Trunk Profile of all the selected users, select the target Trunk Profile.

-Click on the “Next” button and confirm the prompt to complete the bulk trunk user update.
+Click the "Next" button, then confirm the prompt to complete the bulk trunk user update.